My blog posts likely contain affiliate links, including for the Amazon Associates program.

-The best way you can support the travel creators you love is by reading/engaging with the content they create; the second best option is to purchase from them (or through links they share).
+The best way to support the travel creators you love is by reading/engaging with the content they create; the second best option is to purchase from them (or through links they share).
 That’s why I’m excited to share an updated list of the best travel products created by travel experts.
-These are people like me (and including me) who have worked hard to come up with creative products to sell on their own websites, about the destinations they love.
+These are people like me (and including me) who have worked hard to come up with creative, useful, and fun products to sell on our websites, about the destinations they love.

 I am so proud to share the products created by fellow travel experts on this list.
-As you’ll see, we travel blogger types have gotten pretty darn creative – and many of us have had to work extra hard to keep our businesses afloat the last three years.
+As you’ll see, we travel blogger types have gotten pretty darn creative – and many of us have had to work extra hard to keep our businesses afloat these last few years.
 Purchasing these gifts directly supports the travel expert creators themselves.
 Read on to get inspired to visit these destinations – and tick a few gifts off your need-to-buy list this year.

 - Featured destination?
 The World!